CMSC 435 PROBLEM STATEMENTS

 Timelines for the semester will be as called out in a separate document.
 How a team establishes its intermediate goals in order to meet requirements and hit hard deadlines is up to the team.
 I suggest that you conduct a risk assessment right away, but how long you put off discovering thorny issues is also up to the team.
 You can even treat the project as a big hackathon at the end if you like; it's your career, after all, and it isn't like campus doesn't promote such things.
 But, I bet you'll also find that hackathons are better for campus than for you, and in any event this approach has yet to end well in a 435 project.
 Your call.

-The incentive to fully participate is two-fold: First, the final exam is constructed to reward those who have done the work all along.
-When we haven't done the work then we won't know how to answer questions and pass the class.
-Similarly if we have done the work, but not established a paper trail to this effect along the way, then we won't be able to support answers and pass.
-Historically nobody has ever been able to recreate a project record that is credible enough for exam answers, and of course there is no ability later to go back in time to insert material into the record.
+The incentive to fully participate should be clear.
+First, the final exam is constructed to reward those who have done the work all along.
+It chiefly address deep technical issues involving this project.
+Those who didn't do the work won't know how to answer questions and pass the class.
+Similarly if we have done the work, but not established a paper trail to this effect along the way, then we won't be able to support answers to our questions which require reflection.
+There is only one snapshot in time from which to work - the end of project.
+Without the paper trail to analyze what the perspectives were historically, then there is not much credibility in the answers.
+Said another way, nobody has yet been able to recreate a project record that is credible enough for exam answers, and of course there is no ability later to go back in time to insert material into the record.
 (Translation: Waiting until near the final exam in order to manufacture history for convenience of answering questions is deemed "not credible".)

 Second, the cover sheet submitted (as our academic integrity and intellectual property statement) lists who gets credit; no name, no credit.
 The decision of who signs the sheet is ultimately a team consensus.
 Basically the rest of the team can vote someone off the island, though this is not the common occurrence, and we'd like to have exhausted our inventory of practices to promote positive engagement before it reaches that point.